Environment and Catchment Community Groups

 Freshwater

-This interactive workshop will help to introduce you to some simple tools to measure key indicators of freshwater quality and ecosystems.
+This interactive workshop will help to introduce you to some simple tools to measure key indicators of freshwater ecosystem health and identify key risks and actions that can be taken to manage these.

 Catchment Community Groups